riceissa/issarice.com/wiki/notes-on-double-majoring-in-cse-and-math-at-uw.md

 ---
 title: Notes on double-majoring in CSE and math at UW
 date: 2016-02-11
-tags: uw
+author: Issa Rice
 ---

-Note: the information on this page is highly specific to my own situations, and is unlikely to apply to you.
+Note: the information on this page is highly specific to my own situation, and is unlikely to apply to you.
 Specifically, it captures information about the combination of double-majoring in computer science and (BS standard) mathematics at University of Washington *and* taking both of the yearlong honors calculus sequences (math 13X and math 33X).

 Basic facts: